 This Tsimshian mask was found in British Columbia in the early part of the last century.
 The creature it depicts is undeniably ape-like.
-As there are no known non-human primates (apes) of any sort native to North America, the inspiration for the carving may have been the sasquatch.
-In Tsimshian culture, as in many Native cultures, the sasquatch (known by many names) has sacred significance.
-This mask was made to honor the creature.
-Its actual age is not known, but it is believed to have been created in the mid-1800s.
-(Photo: Public domain) Another Native mask that expresses a sense of reality is this Chehalis mask carved by Ambrose Point in the 1930s.
+As no apes of any sort are native to North America, the inspiration for the carving may have been the sasquatch.
+In the Tsimshian culture, as in many Native cultures, the sasquatch (know by many names) has sacred significance.
+This mask was created to honor the creature.
+The actual age of the mask is not known, but we believe it was created around 1850.

+Another Native mask that expresses a sense of reality is this Chehalis mask carved by Ambrose Point in 1938.
 He lived on the Chehalis Reservation in British Columbia, where many sasquatch sightings have been reported.
-It is believed he actually saw a sasquatch and this provided the inspiration for the mask.
+It is believed he actually saw a sasquatch which provided the inspiration for the mask.
 The physical size of the carving is far larger than a human head, and may indicate the great size of the creature he observed.
-(Photo: C. Murphy)